Deciphering Speech: a Zero-Resource Approach to Cross-Lingual Transfer in ASR: Experiments

+Our results in Table~\ref{tab:decipherment} show that decipherment achieves comparable or better results to the hand-crafted phone-mapping approach for Bulgarian, Czech, Portuguese and Ukrainian, which are well-resourced languages.
+For all these languages, decipherment followed by semi-supervised training is only 2 -- 4\% absolute worse than Oracle with CommonCrawl LM.
+Swedish is the only well-resource language for which decipherment performs much worse with the absolute difference of 32.5\%.

+For lower-resourced languages Swahili and Hausa, phone mapping achieves better results.
+For Swahili we were unable to achieve a successful decipherment.
+By listening to the GlobalPhone Swahili data we identified several problems, including beeps at the beginning of each utterance and a lot of leading and trailing silence.
+Even when we removed the beeps and leading and trailing silence in the Swahili data the performance was bad (as reported in Table~\ref{tab:decipherment}).
+Therefore, we decided to evaluate the method also on Swahili data from the ALFFA corpus~\cite{gelas2012developments} which has been used for unsupervised speech recognition experiments in~\cite{baevski2021unsupervised}.
+On this dataset decipherment followed by semi-supervised training achieves a WER of 41.8\% which compares to 32.2\% reported in~\cite{baevski2021unsupervised} and 24.6\% achieved by our oracle model.
+These Swahili results suggest that in order to be able to decipher speech from a new language we need to find speech amenable to decipherment.

-In the second set of experiments we used the decipherment model trained on the cross-lingual decode to produce pseudo-labels for GlobalPhone training data for use in SST. \tableref{tab:train_decipherment} contains WER and CER statistics for these pseudo-labels.
-In \tableref{tab:sst}, we show the results following SST, which we compare with a ``topline'' performance obtained from conventional supervised training on the same data.
-The results demonstrate that it is possible to successfully train an acoustic model using the deciphered pseudo-labels, with the relative difference between the topline models and the SST models being 38\% for Czech, 58\% for Portuguese and 134\% for Swedish, the absolute differences being 4.6\%, 9.3\% and 24.4\% respectively.
-We believe that the differences could be further reduced by using a better universal phone recogniser~\cite{li2020universal}, a better pre-trained model for initialisation~\cite{baevski2020wav2vec} and by leveraging more crawled data for SST~\cite{carmantini2019untranscribed,wallington2021learning}.
+We believe that our results in all languages could be further improved by using a better universal phone recogniser~\cite{li2020universal}, a better pre-trained model for initialisation~\cite{baevski2020wav2vec} and by leveraging more crawled data for SST~\cite{wallington2021learning,carmantini2019untranscribed}.
 Our results are in-line with our previous work on conventional low-resource SST where we showed that it is possible to perform SST even with a bad seed acoustic model provided that we have a good language model~\cite{wallington2021learning}.